-2) Co-leading weekly worship and providing pastoral care to the residents of Seal Tower - a local public housing community serving a significant population of people with disabilities, people in poverty, and immigrants.
+2) Co-leading weekly Sunday afternoon worship (1 pm) and providing pastoral care to the residents of Seal Tower - a local public housing community serving a significant population of people with disabilities, people in poverty, and immigrants.

-5) Students will participate in Lydia's discipleship huddle process, initially as a participant, with the hope that students will lead their own huddles beginning no later than Winter, 2015.
+5) Students will participate in Lydia's discipleship huddle process, initially as a participant, with the hope that students will lead their own huddles eventually.

 6) Students will have freedom and opportunity to help communicate the Lydian message to potential supporters and participants through social media, traditional media and other means, as appropriate.

-8) Students will work directly with the pastor to explore the key Lydian missional values of faith in public square, faith in everyday life, vocation, radical acceptance of the hospitality of others, and the spiritual practice of discerning and wholeheartedly responding to the invitation of the Holy Spirit.
+8) Work directly with the pastor to explore the key Lydian missional values of faith in public square, faith in everyday life, vocation, radical acceptance of the hospitality of others, and the spiritual practice of discerning and wholeheartedly responding to the invitation of the Holy Spirit.

 In some ways, we are a very non-traditional ministry: a Monday - Friday collaborative community centered around faith in everyday life and faith in the public square, a strong emphasis on vocation (particularly, but not exclusively, in the economic realm), a commitment to relationship as a central act of our ministry (think, Andy Root's "the Relational Pastor"), and a devotion to creativity, imagination and wonder as central activities of missional discernment.